EleneLomi/Fertilisers_InFerGW4IVFHackathon_SpermMotility/README.md

 # Dynamic Time Warping

-Dynamic Time Warping (DTW) is a technique used to measure similarity between two temporal.
+Dynamic Time Warping (DTW) is a technique used to measure similarity between two temporal sequences.
 For instance, in time series analysis, DTW can compare two sequences that may not align perfectly in time but nevertheless exibith similar traits (like going in a straight line or wobbling).
-In this case we use dynamic time warping to compute the distances between extracted paths.
+In this case we use DTW to compute the distances between extracted paths.

 The algorithm works by finding the optimal allignemnt between two sequences.
 The pseudocode to calculate the distance between two time series A and B, both of length $n$ is: